Highest Ability and Talented

 - HAT revision sessions in Year 11

-- A range of extra-curricular activities to support their talents, such as sports clubs
+- A range of co-curricular activities to support their talents, such as sports clubs

 - Talented students may be supported to allow for attendance at specific events such as football academies or theatrical productions